Overview of Envoy Responsibilities: Unitarian Universalist United Nations Office

 Lead by example and contribute your dues to the UU-UNO each year.
-Although the UU-UNO recently joined the Unitarian Universalist Association (UUA), we are still responsible for fundraising for our own budget.
+Although the UU-UNO is part of the Unitarian Universalist Association (UUA), we are still responsible for fundraising for our own budget.
 The UU-UNO depends on individual and congregational contributions to keep the UU voice alive and strong at the United Nations.

 - Increase individual membership.

 The UU-UNO encourages Envoys to recruit at least ﬁve individuals in their congregation to join the historic mission of the UU-UNO.
-If five percent of your congregation's membership contributes, you have already accomplished one of the four criteria to become a Blue Ribbon Congregation.
+If five percent of your congregation's members become Supporters, you have already accomplished one of the four criteria to become a Blue Ribbon Congregation.

 - Encourage your congregation to establish an annual donation.

 A main responsibility of an Envoy is to gain interest and funding for our Ofﬁce.
 Envoys should work alongside their minister and board to promote congregational support.
-A congregation can be deemed a UU-UNO Congregation by donating $100 or $1 for every member, whichever is greater.
+Congregations are encouraged to give $100 or $1 for every member, whichever is greater.
 If the UU-UNO suggested sustaining donor amount cannot be included in the annual budget, Envoys are encouraged to be creative about raising the funds.
 This includes dedicating the collection plate during a service to the UU-UNO or organizing a fundraiser.